This post may contain affiliate links. Please read my disclaimer for more information.

 - Not many programmable options either.

-These conical burrs are made of stainless steel, have 5-axis CNC machines, and 36 grind size clicks for fine to coarse grinds.
+These conical burrs are stainless steel, have 5-axis CNC machines, and 36 grind size clicks for fine to coarse grinds.
 The Z-model of the handle allows more flexible grinds than the rest of the counterparts.

 This chestnut C2 is very small and easily portable.
 Perfect for camping.